 A good place to begin a tour of Oahu is fabled Waikiki (“Why-key-key,” meaning spouting water).
-Actually, you don’t really have a choice.
+Actually, you don’t have much of a choice.
 Oahu lacks the proliferation of rental condominiums found on the other islands, and there are few hotels or resorts outside Waikiki.
-So in effect, Waikiki has become a kind of tourist ghetto that’s very nearly an island itself.
+Waikiki has effectively become a tourist “gathering place” that’s very nearly an island itself.
 It’s surrounded by a canal on two sides, the ocean, and the Diamond Head crater.

 Waikiki can get very crowded, with unbelievable hordes of visitors from the US Mainland as well as from Japan in the peak season (generally November through February, and July and August).
 Just about every square centimeter of Waikiki is built up with some kind of high rise hotel or shop.

-But Waikiki is still an “essential Hawaiian experience” not to be missed.
+Even so, Waikiki is an “essential Hawaiian experience” not to be missed.
 It’s best explored on foot; you can ride “The Bus” back to your hotel if you or your feet get tired.
-Get up early to begin your walk while the crowds are still sleeping in.
+Get up early to begin your walk while the crowds are still sleeping.
 You might be rewarded with a blazing sunrise from the window of your high-rise hotel room.
 It also helps to visit in the spring or autumn.

-Although south-facing Waikiki is not Oahu’s best surfing beach (the north shore, with its Banzai Pipeline, gets the famous waves), many visitors still feel like trying it.
-So there are plenty of surfboards for rent, in whatever color you might want.
+South-facing Waikiki is not Oahu’s best surfing beach.
+The north shore, with its Banzai Pipeline, gets the famous waves.
+But many visitors still feel like catching whatever waves there are.
+So plenty of surfboards are available for rent, in whatever color you might want.

 One traditional bit of local color is now gone.
 Beginning in 1937, the Kodak Hula Show offered a colorful display of graceful hula dancing, accompanied by live Hawaiian music.
-At the end of the show, the dancers would provide titles for photo albums, slide shows, videos.... and Web pages.
+At the end of the show, the dancers provided titles for slide shows and photo albums (and later, for videos and Web pages).

-Unlike the high-priced hotel luau packages and “Polynesian revues” continually touted to tourists, this free show charmingly captured the balmy Aloha spirit without bombast or spectacle.
-Kodak discontinued its sponsorship in 1999, possibly because the financially-beleaguered company’s bean counters realized that more of the audience were using camcorders than film.
-The tour operator Pleasant Hawaiian Holidays took it over and renamed it— perhaps more accurately— the Pleasant Hawaiian Hula Show.
+Unlike the high-priced packaged luaus and “Polynesian revues” continually touted to tourists, this free show charmingly captured the balmy Aloha spirit without bombast or spectacle.
+Kodak discontinued its sponsorship in 1999, possibly because the financially-beleaguered company’s bean counters realized that more of the audience were using camcorders and Fuji film than Kodak products.
+The tour operator Pleasant Hawaiian Holidays took it over and renamed it (perhaps more accurately) the Pleasant Hawaiian Hula Show.

 The show’s 65-year run ended in September 2002, after Pleasant Hawaiian decided their